-The board of directors of the Company has also adopted, by way of special resolution at the 2017 AGM, an alteration to the Company's articles to incorporate advance notice provisions for shareholders wishing to nominate persons for election as directors of the company.
-The advance notice provisions are consistent with recent guidance from leading independent proxy advisory firms and fix a deadline by which shareholders must submit director nominations to the company prior to any annual or special meeting of shareholders at which directors are to be elected and set forth the information that a shareholder must include in the notice to the company in order for such persons to be eligible to stand for election as directors at such meeting.
+At the 2017 AGM, the shareholders also approved, by way of special resolution, an alteration to the Company's articles to incorporate advance notice provisions for shareholders wishing to nominate persons for election as directors of the Company.
+The advance notice provisions are consistent with recent guidance from leading independent proxy advisory firms and fix a deadline by which shareholders must submit director nominations to the Company prior to any annual or special meeting of shareholders at which directors are to be elected and set forth the information that a shareholder must include in the notice to the Company in order for such persons to be eligible to stand for election as directors at such meeting.
 The purpose of the advance notice provisions is to: (i) ensure that all shareholders receive adequate notice of director nominations and sufficient time and information with respect to all nominees to make appropriate deliberations and register an informed vote; and (ii) facilitate an orderly and efficient process for annual or, where the need arises, special meetings of shareholders of the Company.